firebearstudio/magento2-import-export-sample-files/README.md

 <li>Full circle Magento 2 integration and synchronization of products and orders with top drop-shipping providers (Doba, Dropship Direct, Wholesale2b, Aliexpress, Taobao, Alibaba etc. more details at <a href=”https://firebearstudio.com/blog/ultimate-list-of-drop-shipping-platforms-and-integrations.html” />Ultimate List Of Drop Shipping Platforms And Integrations</a>). </li>
 </ul>

+<h2>Partner with Firebear and fire up your business</h2>
+Get special discounts, participate in adjusting the development roadmap and more.
+Firebear Studio is looking forward to partner with development agencies and anyone interested in cooperating with the most popular Magento blog on web.
+<p align="center" /><a href="https://firebearstudio.com/blog/introducing-firebear-partner-loyalty-program.html" ><b>Read more about Firebear partner program</b></a></p>